 Benefit to Patients

-Numerous patients all over the world have benefited from Dr. Brånemark’s discovery.
-Dental implants have enabled patients worldwide to transition from living as “dental cripples” to achieve the benefits of fully functional attractive fixed teeth.
+Patients all over the world have benefited from Dr. Brånemark’s discovery.
+Dental implants have enabled patients worldwide to transition from living as “dental cripples” to achieve the benefits of fully functional, attractive fixed teeth.

 Research has proven that dental implants are safe and that titanium is biologically compatible with the human body.
 Many of the earliest dental implant patients continue to enjoy healthy, stable smiles.
 With regular maintenance and care and good general health, dental implants can last a lifetime.